APSIS-ANALYSIS/PERIGEE/docs/install_guidance_windows.md

 ## Install PERIGEE on Windows

-To install PERIGEE on Windows, we need to install Windows Subsystem for Linux (WSL) first.
-Then, we can refer to the install guidance for Linux for subsequent steps.
+To install PERIGEE on Windows, we must first install Windows Subsystem for Linux (WSL).
+Then, we may perform procedures similar to those of UNIX-like systems to complete the install.

 ### Install WSL

-You can refer to the [official guidance](https://learn.microsoft.com/zh-cn/windows/wsl/) for details.
-According to the official guidance, WSL can be installed simply by running the following in "Command Prompt" as administrator and restarting on the Windows with OS build later than 19041.
+For details, refer to the [official guidance](https://learn.microsoft.com/zh-cn/windows/wsl/).
+According to the official guidance, WSL can be installed simply by running the following in "Command Prompt" as administrator and restarting on the Windows with OS build later than [19041](https://en.wikipedia.org/wiki/Windows_10_version_history).
 ```sh
 wsl --install -d Ubuntu-20.04
 ```